A family of symmetric functions associated with Stirling permutations: Introduction

 It turns out that the case $r=1$ is the family of symmetric functions that appear in the right hand side of equation (\ref{equation:exponentialmultiplicativeinverse}).
 In order to prove Theorem \ref{theorem:exponentialmultiplicative}, this time we use an interpretation of the multiplicative inverse of an exponential generating function that can be derived from a more general result discovered by Fr\"oberg \cite{Froberg1975}, Carlitz-Scoville-Vaughan \cite{CarlitzScovilleVaughan1976} and Gessel \cite{Gessel1977}.
-As in the case of Theorem \ref{theorem:exponentialcompositional} there is a similar proof of Theorem \ref{theorem:exponentialmultiplicative} using poset topology techniques over a poset of subsets weighted by weak compositions.
+As in the case of Theorem \ref{theorem:exponentialcompositional} the author provides in \cite{Dleon2016} a second proof of Theorem \ref{theorem:exponentialmultiplicative} using poset topology techniques over a poset of subsets weighted by weak compositions.
 Some of the context of that proof is discussed in Section \ref{section:posetcohomology}.

-We note that after the simple specialization $e_i \mapsto t$ the function $SP^{(r)}_n(\xx)$ reduces to $A^{(r)}_n(t)$, the $r$-th order Eulerian polynomial, that is the descent generating polynomial of the family of $r$-Stirling permutations (defined later).
-In the case $r=1$, $SP^{(1)}_n(\xx)$ specializes to the classical Eulerian polynomial $A_n(t):=A^{(1)}_n(t)$, that is the descent generating polynomial of $\sym_n$, and equation (\ref{equation:exponentialmultiplicativeinverse}) specializes to the following classical result.
+We note that after the simple specialization $e_i \mapsto t$ the function $\SP^{(r)}_n(\xx)$ reduces to $A^{(r)}_n(t)$, the $r$-th order Eulerian polynomial, that is the descent generating polynomial of the family of $r$-Stirling permutations (defined later).
+In the case $r=1$, $\SP^{(1)}_n(\xx)$ specializes to the classical Eulerian polynomial $A_n(t):=A^{(1)}_n(t)$, that is the descent generating polynomial of $\sym_n$, and equation (\ref{equation:exponentialmultiplicativeinverse}) specializes to the following classical result.

 \begin{theorem}[Riordan \cite{Riordan1951}] We have

 \end{theorem}

 In the case $r=2$, we obtain the following analogous result. \begin{theorem} We have